Locomotion is open from 11.00–16.00 Wednesday–Sunday.

 We will be following the latest government guidance on this and ask you to do the same.

 You are welcome to bring your own food.
-Picnic areas will be clearly signposted.
+Picnic areas are easy to find inside and outside of the museum building.

 Yes, the shop in the Collection Building will be open during museum hours.

-We would be grateful if you could use contactless payments where possible to limit the need to pass anything to our colleagues.
+We would be grateful if you could use contactless payments where possible to limit contact.
 However, we will accept cash.

-Toilets and baby-changing facilities will be open, and we have introduced new hygiene measures and enhanced cleaning regimes in these areas.
+Toilets and baby-changing facilities are open, and we have introduced new hygiene measures and enhanced cleaning regimes in these areas.